UniMath/agda-unimath/src/commutative-algebra/precategory-of-commutative-rings.lagda.md

 id-hom-Large-Precategory
   Commutative-Ring-Large-Precategory {X = A} =
   id-hom-Commutative-Ring A
-associative-comp-hom-Large-Precategory
+involutive-eq-associative-comp-hom-Large-Precategory
-  Commutative-Ring-Large-Precategory {X = A} {B} {C} {D} = associative-comp-hom-Commutative-Ring A B C D inv-associative-comp-hom-Large-Precategory Commutative-Ring-Large-Precategory {X = A} {B} {C} {D} = inv-associative-comp-hom-Commutative-Ring A B C D left-unit-law-comp-hom-Large-Precategory Commutative-Ring-Large-Precategory {X = A} {B} = left-unit-law-comp-hom-Commutative-Ring A B
+  Commutative-Ring-Large-Precategory {X = A} {B} {C} {D} = involutive-eq-associative-comp-hom-Commutative-Ring A B C D left-unit-law-comp-hom-Large-Precategory Commutative-Ring-Large-Precategory {X = A} {B} = left-unit-law-comp-hom-Commutative-Ring A B